Hero Costume (Heat)

 Placeholder

-Melee Attack Power+ affects Black Ankh Melees and their projectiles.
-Alpha Attack Power+ is good for players that prefer poking with Alpha or have Alpha centric builds.
+Melee Attack Power+ is good for Melee, Black Ankh Melees, and Black Ankh projectiles.
+Alpha Attack Power+ is good for poking with Alpha and combo damage.
 HP DMG and GP DMG are good in general.
 Special Action Reload+ allows for less downtime for penalty cooldowns.
 Forward Jump HT+ will help you get slightly more distance from your flights.

-Strike Slots: Melee DMG > HP DMG > GP DMG > Alpha DMG > Beta DMG > Else
+Strike Slots: Melee DMG = Alpha DMG > HP DMG > GP DMG > Beta DMG > Else

 Assault Slots: Melee DMG > GP DMG > HP Defense > Alpha Defense > Beta Defense > Gamma Defense > Else